Auriana/TWEB_Project1/README.md

 ## To do for next Monday
 - Find a cool name for the application
+> Dimmi is the name.
 - Find a graphical chart (logo, colors, style)
+> OK.
-- Precise the mockups
+- Precise the mockups.
+> It misses some descriptions.
-- Define the Admin dashboard
+- Define the Admin dashboard.
 - Define the requests.
+> I'm lost / Louder please / Slow down / Interesting

 ## Description
 This application let the user take part of a presentation, as the presenter of as a viewer.
 The goal is to integrate a live feedback into a presentation.
-The audience can send requests during the "show", and the presenter is able to see them directly.
+The audience can send private and public requests during the "show", and the presenter is able to see them directly.

 ## Our concept
 A user creates an account.
-He can be a presenter or a viewer.
+He can be a presenter and a viewer.
 In the first case, he puts a PDF file, and indicates he's ready to present.
-In the second case, he selects the user who will present.
-He notices the title of the presentation he want to take part of and starts the PDF.
+In the second case, he selects the user who will present, then the title of the presentation.
+He chooses it and starts the PDF.

 ## Users
 - Viewer